binary-com/daily-report/_posts/en/2018-10-15-Pound-Wobbles-on-Brexit-Stalemate-15-Oct-18.md

 ---
 ## Morning Report: 07.00 London

 The British pound is under pressure as the weekend’s Brexit talks reached a stalemate, potentially scuppering the prospect of an orderly transition.
 The GBP/JPY has dropped below its monthly long trading range.
-The GBP/USD happed lower, with 1.3100 holding as support for now.
+The GBP/USD gapped lower, with 1.3100 holding as support for now.
 The EUR/GBP jumped higher, building on the last two days of gains.

 The euro itself is hardly a bastion of stability, opening with a weaker position this morning.
 The EUR/JPY is also continuing its downwards slide, while the EUR/CHF has gapped lower from the highs.